googlegenomics/bigquery-examples/pgp/data-stories/comparing-pgp-to-1000genomes/README.md

 How does the structure and composition of the PGP dataset vary from that of 1,000 Genomes, described in detail via the [1,000 Genomes data stories](../../../1000genomes/data-stories)?

+**Note: the variants schema for the PGP data has not yet been updated to the current schema.
+This story also uses an older import of 1,000 genomes.
+This content will be updated at a later date.**

 Variant Level Data
 ------------------